University education: An investment in your future

 “For a complex social phenomenon such as an ageing society and the implications and opportunities it brings, the Master of Ageing course taught by the University of Melbourne I think is the best platform/place to learn,” he adds.

-For Sudesh Puran who works at the Competition Commission of Mauritius, the benefits obtained from studying the online Graduate Diploma in Global Competition and Consumer Law at the University of Melbourne offsets the sacrifices.
+For Sudesh Puran who works at the Competition Commission of Mauritius, the benefits obtained from studying the online Sudesh Puran, Graduate Diploma in Global Competition and Consumer Law student

 Despite his years of experience with the Commission and working on several competition cases and market studies related to, inter alia, the banking, telecommunications, construction and FMCG sectors, Mr Puran says, he was “motivated to enrol for the course to learn competition law and share experiences